Jai alai: Amateur jai-alai

 During the late 1960s, in addition to North Miami Amateur, at least one other amateur court from International Amateur Jai-Alai in South Miami professional players emerged at World Jai-Alai, regarded as the first American pelotari who turned pro in 1968 and enjoyed a lengthy career.
 In the 1970s and early 1980s, Orbea's Jai-Alai in Hialeah featured four indoor courts.
 Two of the courts played with hard rubber balls ("pelota de goma") were shorter than a standard court (75 and 90 ft, respectively) and used for training players and amateur leagues.
 In addition, two courts were played with the regulation pelota (hardball / "pelota dura"), one short in length (115 ft) and one regulation length (150 ft).
 Orbea's also sold equipment such as cestas and helmets.

+The first public amateur jai alai facility was in Milford CT and owned by Charlie Hernandez.
+Future frontons were built in the United States, including one in 2008 in St. Petersburg, Florida, with the assistance of the city of St. Petersburg and private funding from Jeff Conway (Laca).